 tablets, computers, mobiles, TV, game consoles, LED bulbs

-While some blue light (blue turquoise) is beneficial to health because it regulates our biological clock, the other part (blue-violet) is harmful to the eye.
+While some blue light (blue turquoise) is beneficial to health because it regulates our biological clock, the other part (blue-violet) is potentially harmful to the eye.
 It’s now identified as one of the risk factors of age-related macular degeneration (AMD).* Why?
-Because it penetrates deep into the eye and strikes the central part of the retina called the macula.
+Because it penetrates deep into the eye and strikes the retina - whose central part, called the macula, can be vulnerable.

 of our eyes